cucapra/gator-study/implementation.md

 The purpose of this user study is to collect data about how users interact with Gator vs GLSL, so data will be collected both at intervals as the user writes code and when the user marks the code as finished  In particular, we will collect the current state of the program whenever the user compiles the program and whenever the user submits the result.

 Whenever the program is captured, we will specifically capture the time since last compilation / start, the state of the code, and a snapshot of the current 3D model being displayed on the screen.
 This must be done automatically and stored in a secure manner.
 We were advised to organize some sort of storage service; something Cornell-owned would probably be ideal.
+(We can request a Cornell-hosted virtual machine from CIT to deploy the system whenever we need it.)
 This data will later be evaluated by hand to evaluate both the accuracy of the code and the number of "invisible" bugs not captured by the type system.
 For example, GLSL may have invisible geometry bugs not immediately obvious when the model is viewed, but that may become apparent as state changes.

 ### User Identification

 With permission, we can collect the user's IP, which seems important to track users across sessions.
 This is low priority since our first study will be in a session-based setting rather than freely online, but it is worth considering with design and general data collection.

+(Adrian also thinks we could consider collecting a randomly-generated opaque ID instead of an IP address, which might be preferable because it will prevent us from discovering users' location, etc.)